JGLaferte/Observer/README.md

 # Ho to use ?
 ------------------------------------------------------

-- [ ] Implement the Iobserver for the obervable object
+- [ ] 1.Implement the Iobserver for the obervable object

-- [ ] Create a new instence of Observer Manager in the observed object
+- [ ] 2.Create a new instence of Observer Manager in the observed object

-- [ ] Place the Notify function where is needed
+- [ ] 3.Place the Notify function where is needed

-- [ ]Register/unregister
+- [ ] 4.Register/unregister

 # Objectif
 -Easy to use and simple Pattern